Lanškroun: History

 The first written mention of Lanškroun is from 1285, when it was donated by King Wenceslaus II to Záviš of Falkenstein.
-Lanškroun was founded during the colonization in the second half of the 13th century under the name Landeskrone.
+Lanškroun was founded during the colonisation in the second half of the 13th century under the name Landeskrone.
 It became the economical centre of the large estate of Lanšperk and later of separate Lanškroun estate.

 In 1304, Lanškroun property of the Zbraslav Monastery and in 1358, it was acquired by Litomyšl bishopric.
 In 1371, an Augustinian monastery was founded.
 In 1421, the town was conquered by Jan Žižka.
 After the Hussite Wars, the estate was acquired by the noble family of Kostka of Postupice.
 It began to prosper and obtained various privileges.
 In 1507, it was bought by the Pernštejn family.
 Then it was shortly held by the Hrzáns of Harasov, and after the Battle of White Mountain, it was bought by the Liechtenstein family.

-During the Thirty Years' War, the town was repeatedly burned down and looted by the Swedish army and the catholicization began.
+During the Thirty Years' War, the town was repeatedly burned down and looted by the Swedish army and the Catholicisation began.
 After the war, the population was significantly decreased.
 It was repopulated by German settlers and in 1683, German has become the official language.

 During the 18th century, Lanškroun was an average serf town.
 In 1848, the serfdom was abolished and Lanškroun became a district town.
-In the 1870s, the industrialization began.
+In the 1870s, the industrialisation began.
 The railway was built in 1884–1885.

-Until 1918, the town was part of Austria-Hungary as the seat of the district Landskron in Bömen, one of the 94 Bezirkshauptmannschaften in Bohemia.
-After 1919 it became part of Czechoslovakia.
-In 1938 it was occupied by German troops according to the Munich Agreement.
-Since 1939 it was administered as part of the Reichsgau Sudetenland.
+Until 1918, the town was part of Austria-Hungary.
+In 1918, it became part of Czechoslovakia.
+In 1938, it was occupied by Nazi German troops according to the Munich Agreement.
+From 1939 to 1945, it was administered as part of the Reichsgau Sudetenland.

 Shortly after the end of World War II, on 17 May 1945, the event known as the Lanškroun Massacre or Lanškroun Blood Court happened.
 Czech partisans drove all the Germans into the town square.
 Several hundred Germans had to stand there with their hands above their heads and 31 of them were sentenced to death by a self-proclaimed people's court.
 It was a retribution for the atrocities against the Czech population during the war, which, according to historians, got out of control.

-Until the expulsion of the German speaking population from Lanškroun in 1946, the majority of population of the town had been German.
+Until the expulsion of the German-speaking population from Lanškroun in 1946, the majority of population of the town had been German.
 After the expulsion, the town became completely Czech.
 In 1945, it ceased to be a district town.